 Step 2: Choose the right Bitcoin trader

 The best place to make your first Bitcoin purchase is on an exchange.
 There are a whole lot of exchanges out there, with varying performance.
-Some are less trustworthy than others, and some can be quite limited, so it’s important to pick the right exchange to start with.
+Some are less trustworthy than others, and some can be quite limited, so it’s crucial to pick the right exchange in the first place.
 We recommend using Coinbase, though there’s no harm in checking out the competition by using a Bitcoin exchange comparison site.

 Although Coinbase alone will allow you to buy and sell Bitcoin, it’s also worth signing up to its linked exchange platform, Coinbase Pro, which will give you greater control over your purchases.

-If you would rather take a more direct route in buying Bitcoin, you can opt to use a peer-to-peer service such as LocalBitcoin or BitQuick.
-They offer a wider array of payment options and let you purchase Bitcoin directly from a seller without the exchange middleman.
+If you would prefer a more direct route in buying Bitcoin, you can opt to use a peer-to-peer service such as LocalBitcoin or BitQuick.
+They offer a more extensive array of payment options and let you purchase Bitcoin directly from a seller without the exchange middleman.
 If you do opt to use these and plan to trade in person, make sure to meet in a safe place.

 Step 3: Select your payment method